Mohammad Najibullah: Family

 Najibullah was married on 1 September 1974 to Fatana Najib, principal of the Peace School whom he met when she was an eighth-grade student and he was her science tutor.
 The couple had three daughters, who were forced to leave Afghanistan after the Taliban seizure and the start of the civil war.
 The daughters grew up with their mother in New Delhi, India, after moving there in 1992.

-Najibullah had at least three brothers: General Shahpur Ahmadzai who was murdered along with Najibullah in 1996, Sediqullah Rahi, a onetime Afghan National Bank employee who had also lived in Hamburg (then West Germany) and in 1988 defected to the Northern Alliance and fled to Pakistan aged 37 (born 1950 or 1951), and another, unnamed brother mentioned by Rahi as "working for the KGB" in 1988.
+Najibullah had at least three brothers: General Shahpur Ahmadzai who was murdered along with Najibullah in 1996, Sediqullah Rahi, a one-time Afghan National Bank employee who had also lived in Hamburg (then West Germany) and in 1988 defected to the Northern Alliance and fled to Pakistan aged 37 (born 1950 or 1951), and another, unnamed brother mentioned by Rahi as "working for the KGB" in 1988.
 This possibly refers to Roshan Ahmadzai, the third brother of Najibullah, who was a junior official of the Ministry of Foreign Affairs.
 Rahi later moved to the United States and denounced the Taliban as a "religious fanatic group" not wanted by the people of Afghanistan and stated that they "represent the interests of Pakistan".
 Their father died at a hospital in Kabul in 1983.